These guides for first-year teachers offer crucial tips for managing the classroom, students, curriculum, parent communication, and, of course, time.

-Bookshelf Bests: Holiday and Winter Themes (Grades K5)
+Bookshelf Bests: Holiday and Winter Themes for Elementary Students

 In this enchanting reworking of The Gingerbread Man, a clever and thoughtful boy catches a quick-on-his-feet gingerbread baby by baking him a cozy gingerbread house of his own.
-The happily-ever-after fun continues in the recently published sequel, Gingerbread Friends.
+The happily-ever-after fun continues in the sequel, Gingerbread Friends.
 Jan Brett's exquisitely detailed illustrations enhance the charm of this well-told tale.
 For more winter stories written and illustrated by this award-winning author, check out The Mitten, The Hat, and The Wild Christmas Reindeer.
-You'll also find this math-related lesson plan and guide to Teaching With Favorite Jan Brett Books helpful.
+You'll also find this math-related lesson plan and Jacqueline Clarke's Teaching With Favorite Jan Brett Books helpful.

 Get set for a holiday journey back to the author's childhood in rural Michigan, where her multigenerational family is preparing for Hanukkah.
 Babushka makes candles, Grampa carves small wooden animals, Momma cooks, and Trisha shines the menorah.
 When the family learns their Christian neighbors are too ill to prepare for Christmas, they are inspired to help.
 They extend holiday cheer by delivering small trees adorned with Grampa's carved toys to their sick friends, along with baskets packed with potato latkes and roast chicken.
 Use this teaching plan to trigger discussions about multicultural celebrations and the gift of friendship.

 The Baker's Dozen: A Saint Nicholas Tale by Aaron Shepard